DoronFried/ClumsyWrapper/README.md

 # ClumsyWrapper

 Python Wrapper for clumsy network tool.
-For simulate network issues in your automation tests.
+For simulating network issues in your automation tests.
+Examine your product with unstable network.
 Easy to use.